OEM & TPDO partners

 Confirm your cloud platform supports authentication (OAuth2, tokens, or signed requests), telemetry ingestion, stable device identifiers, control endpoints, and defined SLAs.

-Execute the Integration Terms
+Execute the integration terms

 Signing the Integration Terms establishes responsibilities around safe API behavior, device control boundaries, data rights, and operational expectations.